-2. Discrete Manufacturing
+2. Discrete manufacturing

 Like repetitive manufacturing, discrete manufacturing also utilizes an assembly or production line.
-However, this process is extremely diverse, with a variation of setups and changeover frequencies.
+However, this process is extremely diverse, with a variety of setups and changeover frequencies.
 This is due to factors based on whether the products in production are similar or discordant in design.

 If the items are vastly different this will require altering the setup and a tear-down, which means production will require more time.

-3. Job Shop Manufacturing
+3. Job shop manufacturing

 Job shop manufacturing, unlike repetitive or discrete manufacturing, makes use of production areas rather than assembly lines.
 This is because this process will produce smaller batches of custom products, which can be either made-to-order (MTO) or made-to-stock (MTS).

-These workstations are organized to make one version of a custom product, or even a couple of dozen.
+These workstations are organized to make one version of a custom product or even a couple of dozen.
 If customer demand requires it, the operation can become a discrete manufacturing line with selected labor operations being, potentially, replaced by automated equipment.

 Of course, this depends on the type of manufacturing business.